SchroterQuentin/Azure-Django-Python3/README.md

 ## How to deploy on Azure

+First add the host/domain names that this Django site can serve to ALLOWED_HOST in the settings file.

 ### With git local deployment

 Put yourself in the directory where there is the web.config file